Throughout my life, I have been blessed with a lot of free things.

 Don’t be afraid to dumpster dive

-If you see something on the curb side for the trash man, it’s free game.
+When you see something on the curb side for the trash man to pick up, usually it’s free game.
 Some towns even have days where they put things out on the curb side specifically so that neighbors can have their pick of free stuff.
 We have friends and family that have gotten bookshelves, grills, vacuum cleaners, and mirrors all for free.
 Don’t be afraid to dumpster dive for free stuff.

 Use social media to find free stuff

-Facebook Marketplace and Craigslist both have sections of free things.
+Facebook Marketplace and Craigslist both have sections for zero cost items.
 Writing a post about needing free stuff is a great idea too.
 For example: “Hey guys!
 Does anyone have old canning jars laying around that they would like to get rid of?“ You will be surprised at how much stuff people have that they may just need a nudge to get rid of.
 Social media is a great place to get free things.

-Be willing to clean up after people for free stuff
+Be willing to clean up after people for the things you want or need.

-Do you know someone that has had a garage sale recently?
-Maybe they need help cleaning up.
-Maybe they are willing to give you the leftover stuff for free if you will help remove it.
-Do you know someone that has recently had a loved one pass away?
-Maybe they need help after the estate sale to get rid of things that were not sold.
-Do you know someone that is downsizing?
-They may be willing to give you free stuff instead of lugging it all to a thrift store.
+For instance, do you know someone that has had a garage sale recently?
+Maybe they need help cleaning up and would be willing to give you the leftover stuff for no charge if you will help remove it.
+Might you know someone that has recently had a loved one pass away?
+Perhaps they need help after the estate sale to get rid of things that were not sold.
+Maybe you know someone that is downsizing?
+In other words, they may be willing to just give you items to take home instead of lugging it all to a thrift store.

-Do you need building materials for a project around the house or garden?
-Maybe you have a friend that owns a construction company that could use some help on the clean up crew.
-It may be easier to give you free leftovers than to take the materials to a dump.
-And who wants to see good free stuff to go a land fill?
+Similarly, do you need building materials for a project around the house or garden?
+Perhaps you have a friend or an acquaintance that owns a construction company that could use some help on the clean up crew.
+It may be easier for them to give you the leftovers than to take the materials to a dump.
+And who wants to see good construction materials to go a land fill?

 Sometimes in order to get free stuff, you’re gonna have to take some things that you didn’t necessarily want.
 It is worth getting all of the unwanted stuff if you end up with just one thing that you needed or wanted.
 You can always take the remainder to a local thrift store.
-Or maybe someone you know needs something for free too!
+Or maybe someone you know needs something at no cost as well!
 Pass the blessings along.
 Other people like free stuff as well.

 Bartering is a great way to get free stuff

 What skills do you have that you could trade do get stuff for free?
 Maybe you are a great baker.
-Maybe you do hair.
-Maybe you have a plow on the front of your truck.
-Can you trade some homemade bread for three dozen eggs?
+Maybe you do hair or perhaps you have a plow on the front of your truck.
+Is it possible to trade some homemade bread for three dozen eggs?
 Can you give a few hair cuts for a massage?
-Can you plow a driveway for two bottles of kombucha?
+Perhaps you have the ability to plow a driveway for two bottles of kombucha?
 These are great ways to get things for free.

 Be willing to ask for free stuff

 Let people know that you have a need.
-One example is that if you want to start making kombucha you may want to ask for some free stuff.
+For example, if you want to start making kombucha, you may want to ask for some free stuff.
 Do you know a bar tender that would be willing to give you empty liquor bottles?
 Ask.
-Do you know someone that works at a deli that might have empty 1 gallon glass jars?
+In addition, do you know someone that works at a deli that might have empty 1 gallon glass jars?
 Ask.
 Does someone you know have a Goodwill pile that looks like it might have some cool stuff in it?
 Ask.